-Compete in a class at one Challenge in order to qualify for the 2020 RHC Finals.
+Compete in a class at one Challenge in order to qualify for the 2024 RHC Finals

 Ranching Heritage Breeder Qualifications

 Foals bred by Ranching Heritage Breeders will be eligible for nomination to the Ranching Heritage Challenge.
-The Ranching Heritage Challenge is exclusively for foals bred and nominated by Ranching Heritage Breeders that remain eligible via payments by their owners.
+The Ranching Heritage Challenge is exclusively for foals bred and fully enrolled into the challenge program.

-All foals bred by a Ranching Heritage Breeder will be eligible to be nominated into the Ranching Heritage Challenge.
-Ranches have the opportunity to nominate weanlings to the program for only $10 before December 31 of the horse's weanling year.
+Foals bred by a Ranching Heritage Breeder and their associates will be eligible to be nominated into the Ranching Heritage Challenge.
+Ranches have the opportunity to nominate weanlings into the program for each year they meet the programs criteria.
 Nominations can be submitted along with the foal’s registration papers.
 Because much of the benefit of the program is adding value to young ranch horses, ranches are encouraged to ensure the horse is enrolled and ownership is transferred at the time of sale.
-As long as the foal is eligible for the program, anyone can enroll and sustain the payments for the horse in the Ranching Heritage Challenge.
+As long as the foal is eligible for the program, anyone can enroll and make the nomination payments for the horse in the Ranching Heritage Challenge.

 Ranching Heritage Challenge enrollments began with the 2011 foal crop and the payment schedule applies to 2011 and subsequent foal crops.